Real Estate Investing for Beginners: A Comprehensive Guide

 - Capital growth outlook: What’s happening in five years, not just right now.
 Are jobs increasing?
 Is infrastructure expanding?

-A well-located flat in a city like London – especially prime real estate in growing boroughs – may be more expensive upfront, but if rental and resale demand remain strong, the long-term returns can far outweigh cheaper, stagnant options elsewhere.
+A well-located flat in a city like London – especially prime real estate in growing boroughs – may be more expensive upfront, but if rental and resale demand remain strong, the long-term returns could be higher, although there is no guarantee, and both values and income can fall.

 Financing: You Don’t Need to Be a Cash Buyer